NachoColl/bws-help_DEPRECATED/slate/source/includes/Ethereum.Database.md

 }
 ```

-Gets a value you previously stored on Ethereum database by calling `insertBytes32`.
+Gets a value you previously stored on Ethereum using `insertBytes32`.

-##### selectBytes32 Request Parameters

-Use the following parameters to call `selectBytes32` operation:

 | Parameter  | Value                                                                     |
 | ---------- | ------------------------------------------------------------------------- |